jag-k/Plex-to-InfluxDB/README.md

 #### Requirements

-Python 3+
+*Python 3+*

-You will need the influxdb library installed to use this - [Found Here](https://github.com/influxdata/influxdb-python).
-Usually this can be installed from the command line using:
+You will need the [*influxdb library*](https://github.com/influxdata/influxdb-python) installed to use this.
+Typically this can be installed from the command line using:

 ```
 pip3 install influxdb